MicrosoftDocs/memdocs/sccm/mdt/toolkit-reference.md

 >  For more information about these server properties, see [Dnscmd](https://technet.microsoft.com/library/cc772069.aspx).

 #### Enable BitLocker
- This task sequence step configures BitLocker® Drive Encryption on the target computer.
+ This task sequence step configures BitLocker&reg; Drive Encryption on the target computer.
 For more information about this step type, see [Enable BitLocker](https://technet.microsoft.com/library/bb632526.aspx).

  The unique properties and settings for the **Enable BitLocker** task sequence step type are: